Stalawatt/Physsi-Comsci/README.md

-So, for year 12 I must create a project.
+So, for A-Level Computer Science I must create a project.
 I came up with Physsi - a physics engine designed for teachers of GCSE students.

 The link to my project writeup is below :